bktujwol/social_bar/readme.txt

 == Description ==

-Plugin lets you to display Facebook, Twitter,Pinterest and LinkedIn on as widget on sidebar and with the theme that supports sidebar or Footer
+Plugin lets you to display Facebook, Twitter,Pinterest and LinkedIn on as widget on sidebar and with the theme that supports sidebar or Footer as well a gutenberg block to share post on social networking sites.

-It is very light weight and doesn't use any javascript codes, just gives user options to Follow Share using Endpoint, no API key needed.
+It is very light weight , just gives user options to Follow Share using Endpoint, no API key needed.

 == Installation ==